40 Lessons LearnedTuesday, March 01, 2016

 I originally wrote this list in 2009 of twenty lessons learned over the years.
-I've now added twenty more, some learned while growing up and reinforced in the last five years, and some new.
+I later added twenty more, some learned while growing up and reinforced in the last few years, and some new.
 In no particular order:

 1. God doesn't need a consultant.